 The Pros of Online Learning

 Many online courses provide a flexible schedule.
 If you miss a class, you may be able to make it up by viewing the recorded presentation.
 If you don’t understand the material, you can also review the lecture notes again.
 This isn’t an option with many in-person lectures.

-Online learning programs allow you to take courses that aren’t offered at nearby schools and online learning programs are sometimes cheaper than the costs associated with brick and mortar school attendance.
+Online learning programs allow you to take courses that aren’t offered at nearby schools.
+Online learning programs are sometimes cheaper than the costs associated with brick-and-mortar school attendance.

 The Cons of Online Learning

 There are many online programs that charge money for a certification that has no value in the workplace.
 These diploma mills have existed for years, but their number and volume of business online makes many employers reluctant to accept an online certification they’ve never heard of.
 Conversely, many people are afraid to join online learning programs (including legitimate ones) due to the concern employers won’t recognize the certification.